 Geography: The cities selected for running the campaign were Bangalore, Lucknow, Mumbai, Pune, Dehradun and Bhubaneswar.
 These are all tier 1 and 2 cities where most people work in high earning jobs and hence enjoy a considerably more disposable income than those living in tier 3 cities.

-Keeping in mind the approach, the advertising medium selected were radio and Cinema advertising.
-Read below to know why we considered these mediums to be the perfect fit for Chumbak’s brand awareness campaign.
+Keeping in mind the approach, read below to know why we considered these mediums to be the perfect fit for Chumbak’s brand awareness campaign.

 Working professionals generally listen to the radio while commuting to and back from work.
 That is the reason why the ads were run from 9am to 11am and 6pm to 9pm.
 At this time, people would pay better attention to the ad which will thereby increase brand retention in their mind.